Drug Testing & Safety: What’s the Connection?

 Born some 30 years ago, drug testing in the workplace connects to occupational safety as a key component towards protecting the safety, health and welfare of people engaged in work or employment as well as the general public.
 Drug testing programs can contribute to the reduction of employee injury and illness related costs, including medical care, sick leave and disability benefit costs.

 A survey of human resource professionals recorded that companies with high workers’ compensation incidence rates (more then 6%) reported a drop from 14% to 6% after implementing drug testing programs, an improvement of 57%.
-This survey from March 2011 was conducted by the Drug & Alcohol Testing Industry Association (DATIA) and the Society for Human Resource Management (SHRM).
+This survey from March 2011 was conducted by the Drug & Alcohol Testing Industry Association (DATIA merged with NDASA in 2023) and the Society for Human Resource Management (SHRM).

 The 2012 National Survey on Drug Use and Health (NSDUH) an annual survey sponsored by the Substance Abuse and Mental Health Services Administration (SAMHSA) reported an estimated 23.9 million Americans aged 12 or older were current (past month) illicit drug users.
 This estimate represents 9.2 percent of the population aged 12 or older.
 8.9 percent of those employed full time reported use of illicit drugs, drug use is prevalent in our workplaces.